What Are Whales Doing With Roku - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Roku options trades today is 816.53 with a total volume of 3,458.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Roku's whale activity within a strike price range from $65.0 to $165.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Roku's big money trades within a strike price range of $95.0 to $520.0 over the last 30 days.

 Roku Option Volume And Open Interest Over Last 30 Days